solutionsmapgears/Scribe/README.markdown

     Requirements
     ------------
-    1) Python 2.x installed.
-Tested with 2.7 only but should work with previous versions.
+    1) Python 2.7 installed.
+Doesn't work with 2.6.

     2) Any version of Mapserver.